Hot Wheels id teaches kids coding and augmented reality with Swift Playground

-Mattel has announced that kids will be able to learn programming through a combination of Hot Wheels id, which combines digital and physical race cars, with Apple’s Swift programming language.
+Mattel has announced that kids can learn programming through a combination of Hot Wheels id, which combines digital and physical race cars, and Apple’s Swift programming language.

 Hot Wheels id is a new product that Mattel launched in June, reminiscent of toys-to-life games such as Skylanders.
-It has physical tracks and cars with NFC tags that you can scan into a digital account on an iPad.
-The Race Portal measures the speed of the physical toy car as it moves down the smart tracks, and it tracks this data in the digital version, where you can complete challenges.
+It has toy tracks and cars with NFC tags that you can scan into a digital account on an iPad.
+The Race Portal measures the speed of the toy car as it moves down the lanes, and it tracks this data in the digital version, where you can complete challenges.

-Now, with the Swift Playground integration, kids can upload the code from their physical Hot Wheels id car.
+With the Swift Playground integration, kids can upload the code from their Hot Wheels id car.
 Then they can join an adventure story on the iPad where each chapter is a different scene for which they will need to use Swift programming skills to solve (each chapter adds in difficulty level as people learn more about how to use Swift coding).
 The experience is targeted at kids ages 8 and up.

 The Swift Playground experience teaches coding concepts and the potential of augmented reality.
 Swift Playgrounds is an app for iPad that makes learning to code interactive and fun.
 It requires no coding knowledge, so it is aimed at students just starting to learn.
 Users can solve puzzles to master coding basics, take on a series of challenges, and step up to more advanced playgrounds designed by Apple and other leading developers.